-Our attack scenario follows the example in Figure 9 and includes two victims, Alice (master) and Bob (slave).
-In Figure 9 Alice is represented by a 7th generation ThinkPad X1 laptop and Bob by a pair of Sony WH-CH700N head-phones.
-The attacker (Charlie) uses a CYW920819 development board [15] and a 3rd generation ThinkPad X1 laptop as an attack device.
-The implementation of the attack device is presented in Section 5.2.
-In our evaluation, we use the same attack scenario with different victim devices.
+Our attack scenario is presented follows the example in Figure 9 and includes two victims, Alice (master) and Bob (slave).
+In Figure 9 Alice is represented by a 7th generation ThinkPad X1 laptop (Alice, master) and and Bob by a pair of Sony WH-CH700N headphones(Bob, master).
+The attacker (Charlie) uses a CYW920819 development board [16] and a 3rd generation ThinkPad X1 laptop .
+As in our attack descriptions in Section 4, the victims have securely paired in absence of Charlie, and are running a secure BT session.
+The evaluation results as an attack device.
+The implementation of the attack device is presented in Section 6.2 are obtained by using 5.2.
+In our evaluation, we use the same attack scenario targeting with different victim devices.